MrPickles/dotfiles/README.md

 ```

 ### Other optional tools

-It is recommended but optional to install [diff-so-fancy][diff-so-fancy] and
-[ag][ag] on your machine.
+There are a few recommended (but optional) tools you can install to improve your
+shell experience in general.

-Diff-so-fancy is a diffing tool that gives a nicer diff than the git default.
+* [`diff-so-fancy`][diff-so-fancy]: Diff-so-fancy is a diffing tool that gives a
+  nicer diff than the git default.
-The Silver Searcher (`ag`) is a faster alternative over `grep`.
+* [`ag`][ag]: The Silver Searcher si a faster alternative over `grep`.
+It was made
-Additionally with `ag`, it is recommended to use [fzf][fzf] as your default
-fuzzy finder.
+  especially to search through source code more efficiently.
+* [`fzf`][fzf]: Fzf is a general purpose fuzzy funder.
+* `tree`: This will display the directory structure as a tree.
+We use it to
+  improve the output of `ALT-C` from `fzf`.
+* [`highlight`][highlight]: This adds coloring to output.
+We also use it to
+  improve the output of `CTRL-T` from `fzf`.

-You should install them independently of this dotfile repo.
+You should install all of these independently of this dotfile repo.
+(This also includes figuring out how to install them.)
+Most of these are Homebrew packages on MacOS (or a target in most Linux package
+managers).

 ## Installation

 Installation is as simple as downloading and running the install script.
 The install script will run the configuration script, which fetches oh-my-zsh
 and symlinks the dotfiles to your home directory.